 Past service cost is the estimated increase in liabilities arising from current year decisions that relates to years of service earned prior to this year.
-For 2018/19 this includes an estimate for the impact of potential removal of transitional arrangements (McCloud judgement) amounting to £0.246m.
+The 2018/19 figures included an estimate for the impact of potential removal of transitional arrangements (McCloud judgement) amounting to £0.246m An adjustment of £0.136m reflected in 2019/20, following information from the appointed actuary about the estimated effect on the pension liability of the UK Government's proposed remedy scheme for pensioners affected by this judgement.